mauretto78/advanced-custom-post-type-lite/readme.txt

 Requires at least: 5.1
 Tested up to: 6.5
 Requires PHP: 7.0
-Stable tag: 2.0.1
+Stable tag: 2.0.2
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Create and manage custom post types in seconds.
-Create and associate taxonomies.
-Drag & Drop meta box builder that helps you create complex websites with just a few clicks.
+Create and manage custom post types and taxonomies in seconds.
+Use the meta fields builder to create complex websites with just a few clicks.

 == Description ==